tu2-atmanand/task-board-docs/docs/How_To/HowToCreateNewBoard.md

 ---
 layout: default
+parent: How To
-title: How to create New Board
+title: Create new Board
+nav_order: 2
 ---

 # How to create a new Board